-Real time inspection using Wechat or Whatsapp maybe a favourite to some buyers but is an idea that is bad 99% of the time.
+Real-time inspection (not video inspection) using Zoom, Wechat or Whatsapp may be a favorite to some buyers but is an idea that is bad 99% of the time.
 It sounds like a good idea but may lead to problems practically.

 As explained in an earlier article, first is product specifications, sample reviews follow before QC inspection.
 These steps ensure a client gets the right products from the manufacturer and avoids any possible mistakes.
-Real time inspection breaks the protocol exposing the buyer to various risks.
-Here are reasons why real time inspection is thus not recommended:
+Real-time inspection breaks the protocol exposing the buyer to various risks.
+Here are the reasons why real-time inspection is thus not recommended:

 4. Relationship with Inspector and Manufacturer

 As much as real-time inspection gives you more control over your products, it may be costly to your relationship with the inspector and manufacturer.